math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Grants
 ---
-* [National Undergraduate Innovation Traning Program of China](http://gjcxcy.bjtu.edu.cn/index.aspx), study on stochastic simulation algorithms for Langevin equation driven by Lévy Process, (No. 202210730036, Value: CNY 5,000, Sponsored by Ministry of Education of the P.R.
+* [National Undergraduate Innovation Traning Program of China](http://gjcxcy.bjtu.edu.cn/index.aspx), study on stochastic simulation algorithms for Langevin equation driven by Lévy Process, (No. 202210730036, Value: CNY 5,000, Sponsored by The Ministry of Education of the P.R.
 China)

 Awards & Scholarship
 ---